mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

      The cache will be populated if the transaction is explicitly read only or if no non-SELECT statement has been encounted.
    * `read_only_transactions`: The cache will be used and populated inside _explicitly_ read-only transactions.
-If the transaction is not explicitly read only, the cache will be populated (but not used) until the first non-SELECT statement.
-   * `all_transactions`: The cache will be used and populated inside explicitly read-only transactions.
+   * `all_transactions`: The cache will be used and populated inside _explicitly_ read-only transactions.
 Inside transactions that are not explicitly read-only, the cache will be used and populated _until_ the first non-SELECT statement.
 ```